General

 Range and Habitat

-Northern Rough-winged Swallow: Breeds from southeastern Alaska and southern Canada southward throughout the U.S. Spends winters north to southern California, the Gulf Coast, and southern Florida.
+Northern Rough-winged Swallow: Breeds from southeastern Alaska and southern Canada southward throughout the much of the continental U.S. Spends winters from southern California south to southern Mexico, along the Gulf Coast, and in southern Florida.
+Nests in cliffs, along riverbanks, and beneath bridges.

 Breeding and Nesting